SAFCSP-Team/modifiers-in-java/README.md

 # Modifiers Project

 ### Objective
-Understand and use Java’s modifiers.
+In this project, our main goal is to understand how to use various modifiers in Java.

 ### Problem

-Write a Java program that uses different access and non-access modifiers.
+Write a Java program that demonstrates the usage of access and non-access modifiers.

 ### Implementation